Zakrzewski family murders: Plea of guilt and sentencing

 On April 19, 1996, Zakrzewski was formally sentenced to death by Circuit Judge G. Robert Barron.
-Although Zakrzewski received two death sentences from the judge as the jury had decided, he was also handed a third death sentence for the murder of his daughter, after the judge overrode the jury's recommendation of life in prison in favor of the death penalty.
+Although Zakrzewski received two death sentences from the judge as the jury had decided, he was also handed a third death sentence for the murder of his daughter, after the judge overrode the jury's recommendation of life in prison.

 In his sentencing remarks, Barron explained why he opted for a death sentence in Anna's murder, emphasizing that before her death, Zakrzewski forced his daughter to endure the unimaginable terror of knowing she was about to be killed by her own father and that her brother had already suffered the same fate.
 Summing up the gravity of the crime, Barron stated, "This court cannot imagine a more heinous or atrocious way of dying."

 Appellate proceedings

 On June 12, 1998, the Florida Supreme Court dismissed Edward Zakrzewski's appeal and upheld all his three death sentences.

 On January 25, 1999, Zakrzewski's appeal was denied by the U.S. Supreme Court.

 On November 13, 2003, Zakrzewski's post-conviction appeal was rejected by the Florida Supreme Court.

 The 11th Circuit Court of Appeals dismissed Zakrzewski's appeal on July 13, 2006.

 A second appeal to the 11th Circuit Court of Appeals was rejected on July 9, 2009.

 By January 2016, which was Zakrzewski's 20th year on death row, he was one of 141 condemned inmates in Florida who had exhausted all state and federal appeals against his conviction and sentence.

 On May 25, 2017, the Florida Supreme Court rejected Zakrzewski's appeal for re-sentencing, which was filed after a legal reform decreed that death sentences could only be issued through unanimous jury verdicts in Florida.
-The majority opinion stated that the law change was not retroactive and given that the death sentences were finalized by the U.S. Supreme Court in 1999, Zakrzewski was not entitled to be re-sentenced under the newly-enacted death penalty law.
+The majority opinion stated that the law change was not retroactive and given that the death sentences were finalized by the U.S. Supreme Court in 1999, Zakrzewski was not entitled to be resentenced under the newly-enacted death penalty law.
 Six years later, due to the public outrage towards school shooter Nikolas Cruz for avoiding the death penalty despite the murders of 17 teachers and students, the law requiring unanimity was abolished, and Florida Governor Ron DeSantis signing a new law to allow Florida's death sentences to be imposed under the majority agreement of at least eight jurors.

 On September 20, 2018, the Florida Supreme Court dismissed another appeal from Zakrzewski.